sqlancer/sqlancer/README.md

 We would appreciate it if you mention SQLancer when you report bugs found by it.
 We would also be excited to know if you are using SQLancer to find bugs, or if you have extended it to test another DBMS (also if you do not plan to contribute it to this project).
 SQLancer has found over 400 bugs in widely-used DBMS, which are listed [here](https://www.manuelrigger.at/dbms-bugs/).

+# Implementing Support for a New DBMS

+The DuckDB implementation provides a good template for a new implementation.
+The `DuckDBProvider` class is the central class that manages the creation of the databases and executes the selected test oracles.
+Try to copy its structure for the new DBMS that you want to implement, and start by generate databases (without implementing a test oracle).
+As part of this, you will also need to implement the equivalent of `DuckDBSchema`, which represents the database schema of the generated database.
+After you can successfully generate databases, the next step is to generate one of the test oracles.
+For example, you might want to implement NoREC (see `DuckDBNoRECOracle` or `DuckDBQueryPartitioningWhereTester` for TLP).
+As part of this, you must also implement a random expression generator (see `DuckDBExpressionGenerator`) and a visitor to derive the textual representation of an expression (see `DuckDBToStringVisitor`).

 # Community

 We have created a [Slack workspace](https://join.slack.com/t/sqlancer/shared_invite/zt-eozrcao4-ieG29w1LNaBDMF7OB_~ACg) to discuss SQLancer, and DBMS testing in general.
 SQLancer's official Twitter handle is [@sqlancer_dbms](https://twitter.com/sqlancer_dbms).